 More than 100 million Americans live with chronic pain.
 Injuries and various conditions can cause problems that take a toll on sufferers and the ones they love.
 It’s natural to feel helpless when someone you care about is dealing with chronic pain, but you can assist them in several ways.

 Do Your Research

 Chronic pain conditions are often misunderstood because sufferers don’t look unwell.
-For a long time even healthcare practitioners believed fibromyalgia was strictly a psychological condition rather than a physical one.
-If you know someone with fibromyalgia, arthritis, or another condition associated with chronic pain, take time to learn what this entails.
+For a long time, even healthcare practitioners believed fibromyalgia was strictly a psychological condition rather than a physical one.
+If you know someone with fibromyalgia, arthritis, or another painful condition, take time to learn what this entails.
 When you know how a condition affects your friend, you can be prepared for the symptoms they may have and be more sensitive to what they’re going through.
 Look for signs your friend is suffering and suggest postponing social engagements or scaling your plans back when their symptoms flare.

 Support Good Dietary Choices

 Eating an anti-inflammatory diet high in phytochemical-rich fruits and vegetables and whole grains has been proven to help reduce the symptoms of chronic pain conditions.
 However, choosing the right foods can be difficult when people in pain don’t feel supported.
 If you’re living with someone with chronic pain, educate yourself about the foods they should be eating and ensure those foods are on your shopping list.
 Don’t bring home foods which can trigger pain, as these will only tempt your loved one.

 Even if you don’t live with the person with chronic pain, you can still be supportive of their choices.
 Cook them an anti-inflammatory dish, like a vegetable pasta bake made with spelt or buckwheat pasta, next time you’re entertaining.
 When you’re eating out together, choose restaurants that give your friend plenty of anti-inflammatory options.

 Let the Person With Pain Set the Pace